vidjil/vidjil/doc/server.md

 More tags are available at <https://hub.docker.com/r/vidjil/server/tags/>.

-If you do not have access to `hub.docker.com` on your server, then you should pull the image onto a machine that does and extract it into a tar archive and send it to your server with your favourite method and import the image on the server.
+If you do not have access to `hub.docker.com` on your server, then you should pull and extract the image onto a machine that does, send it to your server with your favourite method, and finally import the image on the server.

 Extract: